 Convertible seats are ones that start rear-facing and then convert to forward-facing for older kids; kids typically start using a convertible seat rear-facing after out-growing the infant seat.
-The weight limit for rear-facing is 35-40 pounds for most convertible seats, with a few seats going as high as 45 pounds.
+The weight limit for rear-facing is typically 35-40 pounds for most convertible seats, with a few seats going to 45 pounds and one to 50 pounds rear-facing.
 The height limit is the same for any rear-facing seat – the child’s head must be at least 1 inch below the top of the car seat.

 WHAT ABOUT THEIR LEGS?